-The ‘Reimagining School Lunch' (RSL) series is an opportunity for us to take a step back and really look at the current school lunch system.
-Working together, building allies and utilizing an innovative process we can collaborate on a shared vision of making a difference in the school lunch system in our valley.
+Initially, the ‘Reimagining School Lunch' (RSL) series was created as an opportunity for us to take a step back and really look at the current school lunch system.
+It’s about working together, building allies, and utilizing an innovative process where we can collaborate on a shared vision of making a difference in the school lunch system in our valley and in our state.
 With the assistance of workshop participants engaged in the process and by creating a space of listening, connecting, and understanding, new ideas and insights can emerge.
 Much amazing work has been done to get local food in our schools, and there is still so much potential for re-thinking how we feed our kids.

-The Reimagining School Lunch Innovation Lab is a 4-part series.
+Background: The Reimagining School Lunch Innovation Lab started as a 4-part series.
 The first piece was held Saturday November 2, 2019 at the Bitterroot River Inn in Hamilton, Montana.
 Part One helped us discover how our current system works.
 It included getting to know about the silos each of the stakeholders in the current system works within, as well as learning how to use sensing tools to discover more over the winter leading up to our next gathering.
-The second part will be April 17-18 at Sleeping Child Hot Springs.
-We will gather the learning that was done over the winter, cluster around idea areas, and begin to prototype new ideas.
+The second part was to be held April 17-18 as a retreat-style event and has been rescheduled for October 16-17 at Sleeping Child Hot Springs.
+There we will reconnect, gather the learning that was done over the year, cluster around idea areas, and begin to prototype new school lunch ideas.
 Parts three and four, later in the year, will look at the lessons learned and opportunities arising from the prototypes.

-The end goal is to reimagine how to have all Montana grown foods served for school lunches in the Bitterroot Valley, and then across Montana.
-The facilitation of the events uses tools from Theory-U, a social theory process that is part of the Presencing Institute (https://www.presencing.org/) developed at Massachusetts Institute of Technology (MIT).
-Modeled after the successful initiative to transform the food system of Brazil, see more information below, and formed out of an 4-part inquiry facilitated in early 2019 called Building A Stronger Bitterroot, this process is a way to look at challenges in our community and engage in societal innovation.
+The original end goal remains: reimagining how to have all Montana grown foods served for school lunches in the Bitterroot Valley, and then across Montana.
+The facilitation of the events uses tools from Theory-U, a social theory process that is part of the Presencing Institute (https://www.presencing.org/), developed at Massachusetts Institute of Technology (MIT) and modeled after a successful initiative to transform the food system in Brazil.
+This initiative formed out of a 5-part inquiry and innovation lab facilitated in early 2019 called Building A Stronger Bitterroot.
+This process is a way to look at challenges in our community and engage in societal innovation.

 Global models and coaching resources